hunghn-dmobin/AndroidTemplate/README.md

 ### Unsplash API key

-Sunflower uses the [Unsplash API](https://unsplash.com/developers) to load pictures on the gallery screen.
+MyApp uses the [Unsplash API](https://unsplash.com/developers) to load pictures on the gallery screen.
 To use the API, you will need to obtain a free developer API key.
 See the [Unsplash API Documentation](https://unsplash.com/documentation) for instructions.